- Home

 Side effects of chemotherapy

-Most chemotherapy drugs cause side effects.
-Side effects depend on the type and dose of chemotherapy drugs.
-Your specialist may prescribe vitamin B12 injections and low-dose folic acid, which have been shown to reduce the side effects of pemetrexed and cisplatin chemotherapy.
+Most chemotherapy drugs cause side effects, which depend on the type and dose of the drug.
+You may have vitamin B12 injections and low-dose folic acid, which have been shown to reduce the side effects of pemetrexed and cisplatin.

 Common side effects of chemotherapy include: